Al Maha Airways

-Al Maha Airways was a planned subsidiary airline of Qatar Airways to serve the Saudi Arabian aviation market based initially at King Abdulaziz International Airport in Jeddah, and then at Hamad International Airport in Doha.
-The start of operations was postponed several times following its announcement in 2014, and then cancelled entirely by February 2017 following issues obtaining its operational license.
-The Qatar diplomatic crisis, the suspension of flights to and from Qatar as well as the barring of Qatar-registered aircraft from Saudi Arabian, Bahraini, Emirati and Egyptian airspace sealed the fate of the airline.
+Al Maha Airways was a planned subsidiary airline of Qatar Airways to serve the Saudi Arabian travel market.
+It was based initially at King Abdulaziz International Airport in Jeddah, and then at Hamad International Airport in Doha.
+The beginning of operations was postponed several times following its initial announcement in 2014, and then cancelled entirely by February 2017 following issues obtaining its operational license and the Qatar diplomatic crisis.

 History

 Al Maha Airways was founded as a Saudi Arabian subsidiary of Qatar Airways in 2014, but never began operations.
 Al Maha, which means "oryx" in Arabic, was to sport the Qatar Airways logo but would be green instead of the Qatar Airways signature burgundy colour, to match Saudi Arabia's national colors.
 On 29 April 2015, Al Maha Airways took delivery of four Airbus A320-200 aircraft.

 The airline was set to begin operations in the fourth quarter of 2014, but then the starting date was postponed to summer 2016.
-In February 2017, Qatar Airways announced however that the Al Maha Airways project was cancelled and the airline would not start operations, due to ongoing issues gaining its operational license.
+In February 2017, Qatar Airways announced that the Al Maha Airways project was cancelled and the airline would not begin operations, due to ongoing issues gaining its operational license and the Qatar diplomatic crisis.